Actress Vs. Accountant

 "Who else?"
 Jessica replies.

 "Dottie, the one who kissed our mother's butt with her 'talent' in Math?"
 Kevin asks.
-"Dottie, the one who teamed up with Mom in the days before Dad told her he wanted a divorce?
+"Dottie, the one who teamed up with Mom in the years before the divorce?
 Dottie, whom we thought turned on us when she started persuading us to listen to 'the tiger mom of the business world,' and fought with us when she couldn't?
 The one who accused us of causing our parents' divorce?
 That Dottie?"

 Jessica rolls her eyes.
 "Kevin, it's been at least thirteen years since we last talked.
 Show me another pair of twins who's gone this long without talking.
 Do you really think that's fair?"